5k1pp/IR-reports/Ransomware/Conti-Ransomware.md

 # Incident Response Report: Exchange Server Compromise

 ## 1. Executive Summary
-Our organization's Exchange server was compromised by the Conti ransomware group, leveraging vulnerabilities **CVE-2020-0796, CVE-2018-13374, and CVE-2018-13379**.
+The organization's Exchange server was compromised by the Conti ransomware group, leveraging vulnerabilities **CVE-2020-0796, CVE-2018-13374, and CVE-2018-13379**.
 As a result, employees were unable to access **Outlook and Exchange Admin Center**.
 A ransomware note was left on the compromised server.
 The attack was investigated using **Splunk**, identifying attack vectors, execution methods, and persistence mechanisms.